hanami/guides/content/v2.2/database/relations.md

 The Types namespace available to Relations comes from `ROM::SQL::Types` and is built from [dry-types](https://dry-rb.org/gems/dry-types/).

 Normally, dry-types model a single type with optional coercion logic.
 However, SQL introduces a two-fold coercion due to the difference between SQL and Ruby types.
-When these types diverge, the first type argument is the SQL type to be written, and you pass a `:read` argument with the Ruby type.
+When these types diverge, the first type argument is the SQL type to be written, and you pass a `read:` argument with the Ruby type.

 With more complex DB types like JSONB, you may want to define a type constant to encapsulate the necessary transformation rules.
 This is particularly useful when you want to instantiate a value object.